docpad-archive/documentation/extend/plugin-write.html.md

 cake compile
 ```

-This will install all the dependencies for your plugin, and link the DocPad instance in your plugin with the one we just cloned from GitHub.
+This installs all of your plugin’s dependencies, and links the DocPad instance in your plugin with the one you just cloned from GitHub.

-Now we're ready to run the tests!
+Now you’re ready to run the tests!

 ``` bash
 cake test
 ```

-Hopefully you should now see output similar to the following:
+If everything is working as it should, you should see something similar to this:

 ``` bash
 > docpad-plugin-yourpluginname@2.0.0 test /Users/balupton/Projects/docpad-extras/plugins/yourpluginname